 This report was developed by a multidisciplinary team from Health Quality Ontario.
-The clinical epidemiologist was Christine Lee, the health economist was Lindsey Falk, the public and patient engagement specialist was David Wells, and the medical librarian was Melissa Walter.
+The clinical epidemiologist was Christine Lee; the health economist was Lindsey Falk; the Patient, Caregiver, and Public Engagement analyst was David Wells; and the medical librarian was Melissa Walter.